 Using another person’s work is against copyright law in the US.
 Any person wishing to reproduce or use copyrighted material must seek permission from the owner of the copyright.
 However, creative works of art can be hired (leased).
 This involves paying the owner of the copyright a fee for the right to use his work without taking over ownership of it.
 That said, it is also possible to purchase a copyright from the holder.

-To determine the owner of a copyright, the first thing a person should find is a copyright notice, if it’s available, which will provide the copyright owner’s name and the date of issue.
+To determine the owner of a copyright, the first thing a person should find is a copyright notice, if available, which will provide the copyright owner’s name and the date of issue.

-If the information is not easily available, the owner of the copyright can be found by doing a copyright search.
+If the information is not readily available, the owner of the copyright can be found by doing a copyright search.
 Data on ownership, registration, and transfer is readily available on the copyright office’s website.